fossasia/eventyay-talk/doc/user/faq.rst

     conference.
 The “confirmed” status is set by the speaker, though organisers can also set it manually.
 See more in the :ref:`Session user guide <user-guide-sessions>`.

+How do I designate sessions as fallback/alternates?
+    To designate sessions as fallback or alternates, you can use the **pending states** feature.
+    To do so, leave the session in the “submitted” state, but set it to “pending accepted”.
+    Pending states are not shown to speakers, but you can write an email to all speakers with proposals marked as “pending accepted” if you want to communicate this decision.
+    For more details on how to manage session states, see the :ref:`Session Lifecycle <user-guide-proposals-pending>` section in the
+    :ref`Sessions & Proposals <user-guide-proposals>` guide.

 Email
 -----